SeanJA/drupal-smush.it/README.md

 Usage
 ==

-* This module should copy your original image to a .old file.
+* This module will copy your original image to a .old file.
 * Then it asks smush.it if there is a smaller version of the file available
 * Then it pulls down the smushed file if there is one
 * It will then record the difference in size in the `smush_it` table